asnefedovv/dydx-v4-client-cpp/README.md

 ## Example account

-There is a example testnet account info in `lib/include/dydx_v4_futures/example_configs.h`.
+There is aa example testnet account info in `lib/include/dydx_v4_futures/example_configs.h`.
-It's possible to add this account to e.g. MetaMask and then to log into it at https://v4.testnet.dydx.exchange/, but keep in mind that this account is publically available account and it might be out of money.
+It's possible to add this account to e.g. MetaMask and then to log into it at https://v4.testnet.dydx.exchange/, but keep in mind that this account is publicly available account, and it might be out of money.
 You can always create a personal testnet account.

 ## Placing and canceling orders